Artificially intelligent agents in the social and behavioral sciences: A history and outlook: Neo-cybernetics

 \subsection{Human-machine interaction}

 Although it is primarily concerned with advancing technology rather than our understanding of society and human behavior, the field of human-computer interaction (HCI) has much overlap with the themes in this paper.
-One influential opinion/framework paper in this area was the 1994 ``Computers are social actors''~\cite{casa}, arguing that since people naturally anthropomorphize computers, it makes sense to approach HCI with methods from the behavioral and social sciences.
-Influenced by embodied cognition, this research expanded into topics like the integration of socially aware agents in human populations~\cite{dautenhahn,sebo2020robots}.
+One influential opinion/framework paper in this area was Clifford Nass's 1994 ``Computers are social actors''~\cite{casa}, arguing that since people naturally anthropomorphize computers, it makes sense to approach HCI with methods from the behavioral and social sciences.
+Influenced by embodied cognition, this research expanded into topics such as the integration of socially aware agents into human populations~\cite{dautenhahn,sebo2020robots}.
 Furthermore, it approximated today's discussion of AI in society, and even made some points that have since been lost.
 For example, this research stressed the importance of embodied perspectives and narrative understandings of courses of events if one seeks to make AI capable of replacing humans.